 Update at 11:55 a.m.
 ET.
 Fingerprints From Plane 'Virtually Useless':

 Writer Geoffrey Gray is skeptical.
 Gray is about to publish the latest in a long string of D.B.
 Cooper books.

 "The evidence the FBI uncovered on the plane, from my sources at least, has proven inconclusive for conclusive testing," Gray writes on his website for his book, Skyjack: The Hunt for D.B.
-Cooper.
+Cooper (read an excerpt).
 "During the three years that I reported on the Cooper case and was given exclusive access to FBI files...
 I learned through then case agent Larry Carr that the fingerprints uncovered on the plane that night were virtually useless."

 Gray says that the real question posed by the FBI's "reveal," as he calls it, "is not whether the Bureau has a new suspect — thousands of names have come in before for testing, and names from law enforcement sources too.
 The real question is the condition of the physical evidence."

 In an interview with NPR, Gray adds that the FBI's teasing statements add to "an irresistible maze.
 It is an irresistible chase.
 It's become an obsession for many — including me."

 Update at 3:15 p.m.
 ET.
 FBI Says Case Is Not A Priority:

 FBI spokeswoman Ayn Sandolo Dietrich is now out of the office for two weeks but Special Agent Fred Gutt provided us with a few more details.
 The new suspect is dead, so no-one will be brought to justice, as he put it, if the new lead pans out.

 The new evidence, he said, is fingerprints.
 Gutt acknowledges imperfections in fingerprints left on a magazine handled by the hijacker.
 Agents at an FBI lab will still seek a match but Gutt says the case is not a priority matter.